kootenpv/kootenpv.github.io/_posts/2016-01-01-emacs-python.md

 Of course, as expected of Emacs, everything can be customized, so if you do not like a component you can exclude it.

-Note that everything in Emacs is a bit different than you might be used to, so you'll have to watch some videos to get up to speed:
+Note that everything in Emacs is a bit different than you might be used to, so you'll have to watch some videos to get up to speed if this is your first time using Emacs:

 - [Emacs Introduction and Demonstration by Howard Abrams](https://www.youtube.com/watch?v=B6jfrrwR10k)